The resource Dispatch Report Week 7 has been published on the dataset Flexibility Dispatch Report

 The Long Term Development statements provide information for anyone connecting to our distribution system at extra high voltage (EHV) level (including HV busbar of primary substations).
 It is designed to help to identify and evaluate opportunities for entering into arrangements with us relating to use of system or connection.
 Our statements include the following: network data; the likely development of our distribution system; plans for modifying the distribution system; and identification of parts of the distribution system that are likely to reach capacity limit in the next years.
 A long term development statement is available for each of our distribution network areas in central southern England and northern Scotland.
 Each statement has two sections, a summary (Part 1) and a detailed section (Part 2) both of which are available for download below.

 Smart meter LV feeder half hourly usage data is collected directly from smart meters in homes and businesses and anonymised through aggregation to no less than 5 properties through SSEN’s smart meter adapter.
 There is a postcode and LV Feeder Dataset ID lookup to provide the aggregated half hourly consumption data in Wh (combined primary and secondary active import Wh), from the relevant secondary transformer and low voltage feeder IDs with a total count of smart meters.
+Please note that the aggregated half-hourly data provided via our Open Data Portal is sourced from smart meters.
+Smart meters, their performance, and the data stored within them are the responsibility of the energy suppliers who install them at customers’ premises.
+There are some known and potential unknown issues within the data, and while we make reasonable efforts to ensure the accuracy of the smart meter data retrieved, we do not accept responsibility or liability for its accuracy, completeness, or any loss arising from reliance on this dataset.

 Report